 - Get Job Alert Emails

 - CV Drop

-Unsurprisingly, then, the workplace becomes a hugely influential environment – somewhere that can inspire either healthy, or unhealthy, behaviour.
+The average employee spends at least one-third of their life at work.
+Unsurprisingly, then, the workplace is a hugely influential environment – somewhere that can inspire either healthy eating or unhealthy behaviour.

 And the best thing?
 Encouraging health and wellbeing in the workplace doesn’t have to be difficult – nor does it need to mean any big changes to day-to-day office life.
 Making a few small adjustments can go a long way towards the wellbeing of your employees – and is likely to have a marked impact on the productivity and the long-term success of your business, too.

 Most people would agree that eating a balanced diet becomes much more difficult when they are busy.

 In the office, convenience is king – and whatever snacks are readily available will be what people tend to reach for.